Santa Cruz Mountains Art Center Volunteer

 My Role

-My work on this project concluded in June 2024 with the final application being handed off to the Santa Cruz Mountains Art Center.
+The project wrapped in June 2024 when the project lead delivered and handed off the final MVP to the Santa Cruz Mountains Art Center.

 Getting Involved